Renée E. and Robert A. Belfer Chair in Developmental Biology

 Growth Factors and Signaling in Development:

-CSF-1 Biology: Colony stimulating factor-1 (CSF-1) is a growth factor which regulates the production of mononuclear phagocytes, osteoclasts, Paneth cells and the function of certain non-mononuclear phagocytic cell types in the female reproductive tract.
+CSF-1 Biology: Colony stimulating factor-1 (CSF-1) is a growth factor which regulates the production of macrophages, osteoclasts, Paneth cells, microglia, neuronal cells and the function of certain non-myeloid cell types in the female reproductive tract.
 It is expressed as a secreted glycoprotein, secreted proteoglycan or a membrane-spanning, cell-surface glycoprotein.
 Its effects are mediated via a receptor tyrosine kinase, the c-fms protooncoprotein.
 CSF-1-deficient mice are osteopetrotic due to a lack of osteoclasts, have poor fertility and several other defects related to CSF-1 regulation of macrophages that have critical scavenger and trophic roles in the development, maintenance or function of tissues in which they reside.
-CSF-1R-deficient mice have a more severe phenotype than CSF-1-deficient mice, due to the existence of a second CSF-1R ligand, interleukin-34 (IL-34).
+CSF-1R-deficient mice have a more severe phenotype than CSF-1-deficient mice, due to the existence of a second CSF-1R ligand, interleukin-34 (IL-34), which we have recently shown also acts through another receptor, protein tyrosine phosphatase-zeta.
 IL-34 is highly expressed in brain where, with CSF-1, it regulates the development and maintenance of microglia and the differentiation of neural progenitor cells.
 CSF-1R regulation of macrophages is also important in innate immunity, gut development, inflammatory diseases, atherosclerosis, obesity, cognitive disorders and within tumors, for tumor progression and metastasis.
 Autocrine regulation by CSF-1 has been demonstrated in leukemia and solid tumors.
 Mouse genetic and other approaches are being taken to investigate the developmental and physiological roles of CSF-1 and IL-34, as well as their roles in disease development.

 CSF-1 signal transduction: Since phosphorylation of specific CSF-1R intracellular domain tyrosine residues initiate particular signaling pathways, detailed structure-function studies of the CSF-1R are being carried out in macrophages and macrophage progenitor cells.
 In the analysis of very early post-receptor events, proteins that are rapidly phosphorylated in tyrosine in response to CSF-1 or associated with tyrosine-phosphorylated proteins, approximately 800 in all, have been identified by mass spectrometry.
 A combination of genetic, proteomic, biochemical and analytical imaging approaches are being used to elucidate the roles and interactions of these signaling proteins in the immediate post-receptor events in CSF-1 signal transduction.
 Previous studies have identified and elucidated the actions of the protein tyrosine phosphatase SHP-1, that negatively affects cell survival in the absence of CSF-1, the cbl proto-oncogene product, that negatively regulates CSF-1 proliferation signaling by enhancing CSF-1R endocytosis and the protein tyrosine phosphatase, PTP-phi, that mediates CSF-1-induced morphological changes, adhesion and motility, via its action on a specific substrate, paxillin.
 Current work is focused on Dok-1, that regulates macrophage motility and the macrophage F-actin associated and tyrosine phosphorylated protein (MAYP/PSTPIP2).
 PSTPIP2 is an F-BAR protein that coordinates processes involving the cell membrane and actin cytoskeleton.
 It is a negative feedback regulator of CSF-1R-mediated osteoclast and macrophage production and loss-of-function mutations in PSTPIP2 lead to an autoinflammatory disease involving these cell types.